 Focus on 3 different colour vegetables per meal.
 Two fruits per day and at least three servings of vegetables per day.
-Ensure adequate amounts of protein (at least a palm size) at each meal of your day as well as at least one fistful of high fibre whole grain carbohydrates such as oats, breads, cereals, legumes, quinoa, wholegrain pasta and rice for breakfast, lunch and dinner.
-Focus on decreasing your intake of processed, high fat foods such as pastries, biscuits and so forth and focus on whole foods such as fruits, nuts and seeds, legumes, lean proteins and healthy fats.
+Ensure adequate amounts of protein (at least palm size) at each meal of your day as well as at least one fistful of high fibre whole grain carbohydrates such as oats, bread, cereals, legumes, quinoa, whole-grain pasta and rice for breakfast, lunch and dinner.
+Focus on decreasing your intake of processed, high-fat foods such as pastries, biscuits and so forth and focus on whole foods such as fruits, nuts and seeds, legumes, lean proteins and healthy fats.

 Source: Canada’s Food Guide: https://food-guide.canada.ca/en/

 2. Drink plenty of fluids

 Aim for 250ml water before or after each of your meals or set a reminder on your phone every hour to drink 250ml of water.
 Aim for 2L of water a day minimum.

 Getting enough quality sleep is extremely important for the immune system.
 Try to aim for 6 to 8 hours of quality sleep per night.
 If you struggle with sleep, focus on decreasing your exposure to light, noise, heat, alcohol and caffeine at least 2 to 6 hours before bedtime.

 Focus on doing activities that you enjoy doing to decrease stress such as going for walks, meditation, breathing, yoga, having that morning coffee that brings you joy and anything that makes you unwind from your day will help with this.